airbird0421/traffic-sign-detection/notebook_file/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 I visuallized all the 5 new images.
-Basically, it seems that the convolution layer 1 can already recognize the exact traffic signs, including the outside circle or triangle, and the inside actual signs. convolution layer 2 maybe too small (only 5 x 5), so visulization doesn't provide much information.
+Basically, it seems that the convolution layer 1 can already recognize the exact traffic signs, including the outside circle or triangle, and the inside actual signs. convolution layer 2 feature maps may be too small (only 10 x 10), so visualization doesn't provide much information.